sjspielman/ds4b.materials/README.md

 # ds4b.materials

+**This code is no longer maintained.
+No guarantees that anything works!
+File an issue or PR when something is borked.**

 _Packaged up_ [Data Science for Biologists](https://sjspielman.github.io/datascience_for_biologists/) student resources, including shiny applications, learnr modules, and functions for students to download and check their HW.

 Install this package with `remotes::install_github("sjspielman/ds4b.materials", force = TRUE)`.